jugalkpatel/Component_Library/README.md

 # Component Library

-Component Library for personal projects built with html, css and vanilla-js.
+Component Library for personal projects built with html, css prismjs and vanilla-js.

 ## Features